kmacko265/business-performance-analysis-2023-2024/README.md

 - This indicates a clear trade-off between volume drivers and value drivers.

 ### Business Interpretation
-Volume-driven products may be effective for customer acquisition or bundling strategies, while value-driven products represent critical revenue contributors but also introduce concentration risk.
+Volume-driven products may be effective for customer acquisition or bundling strategies, while value-driven products represent the main contributors to total revenue.

 ### Additional Insight – Revenue vs Volume Leaders
 The top products by revenue differ entirely from the top products by sales volume.
 Revenue is mostly concentrated in a small number of high-priced products.

+### Customer Growth & Quality

 ## Files Structure
 *(optional)*